How the Enneagram System Works

-The Direction of Integration
+The Direction of Integration (Growth)

-The Direction of Stress
+The Direction of Disintegration (Stress)

-No matter which personality type you are, the types in both your Direction of Integration and your Direction of Stress or Disintegration are important influences.
+No matter which personality type you are, the types in both your Direction of Integration or Growth and your Direction of Disintegration or Stress are important influences.
 To obtain a complete picture of yourself (or of someone else), you must take into consideration the basic type and wing as well as the two types in the Directions of Integration and Disintegration.
 The factors represented by those four types blend into your total personality and provide the framework for understanding the influences operating in you.
 For example, no one is simply a personality type Two.
 A Two has either a One-wing or a Three-wing, and the Two’s Direction of Disintegration (Eight) and its Direction of Integration (Four) also play important parts in his or her overall personality.

 Ultimately, the goal is for each of us to “move around” the Enneagram, integrating what each type symbolizes and acquiring the healthy potentials of all the types.
 The ideal is to become a balanced, fully functioning person who can draw on the power (or from the Latin, “virtue”) of each as needed.
 Each of the types of the Enneagram symbolizes different important aspects of what we need to achieve this end.
 The personality type we begin life with is therefore less important ultimately than how well (or badly) we use our type as the beginning point for our self-development and self-realization.